-Add on the food scandals that China has experienced the past years, even resulting in deaths.
+Add on the food scandals that China has experienced in the past years, even resulting in deaths.
 With (nearly) every person walking around with internet access 24/7, information like this spreads fast.

 Simply put: the Chinese have become more critical and suspicious which has resulted in more people looking for products to buy from overseas.

-Also: especially younger and middle aged people have started to appreciate foreign food.
-If you go for a Friday dinner, your friends might ask if you’re up for a meal at the Japanese Yakiniku restaurant close by, or having American mini burgers.
+Also: especially younger and middle-aged people have started to appreciate foreign food.
+If you go for a Friday dinner, your friends might ask if you’re up for a meal at the Japanese Yakiniku restaurant close by or having American mini burgers.

 The trend is shifting in China, giving foreign exporters great opportunities.